pytmg/cli/README.md

 - Fixes when using `curses`
   - `curses` is built into Python
   - `curses` won't\* require root access
-  - `curses` won't\* take control of the keyboard
+  - `curses` won't\* take control of the keyboard throughout the whole system

 > [!NOTE]
-> I haven't tested `curses` on UNIX systems yet, I will do before releasing the new version.
+> I haven't tested `curses` on UNIX systems yet, I will do that before releasing the new version.

+> [!NOTE]
+> I haven't tested keyboard input yet on `curses` - Will do soon

 ---